Students' Study of Local Airport Leads to New Land Development Potential

 The Solution: Learning to Fly

-The students were tasked with identifying alternate funding opportunities and in the process of their work, went above and beyond in the commitment to this project.
+Students at Kwantlen Polytechnic University (KPU) were tasked with identifying alternate funding opportunities, and in the process of their work, they went above and beyond in the commitment to this project.
 Approximately 30 students worked for a six-week period and completed extensive background research on the municipality and the airport.
 They conducted interviews with the airport manager, participated in on-site tours of the Langley Regional Airport, and reached out to the business sector to connect with potential investors.
 Findings were presented to the Township of Langley’s mayor and council as well as its senior management team.

 The Benefits: Future Options